-When we are developing new grid infrastructure, our engagement principles (outlined on page 3) are applied to form our six-step engagement process.
-It ensures we are identifying stakeholders and giving them an opportunity to shape the proposals as early as possible.
+When we are developing new grid infrastructure, our engagement principles (outlined on page 3) are

 Step 1 How do we identify future needs of the electricity grid?

 Step 2 What technologies can meet these needs?
 Step 3 What's the best option and what area may be affected?

 Step 4Where exactly should we build?